hedley-a/EPEVER-Controller-remote/README.md

 # EPEVER-Controller-remote
-This is a wireless remote to switch on and off a charge controller using MODBUS the code has only been tested on an XTRA Series.
+Wireless remote to switch charge controller output using MODBUS Also switches daily using EPEVER RTC
+Code has only been tested on an XTRA Series.
 EPever MPPT Charge controller RS485 Interface
  *  Design brief:
  *   Use: Scottish Bothy with multiple occupants.
 Operation must be simple: